 Is there anything better than cinnamon apples topped with a crispy, sugary topping?
 And when it’s topped with dairy free ice cream?
-Such a wonderful, classic fall dessert.
+It’s such a wonderful, classic dessert for fall or winter.

 Disclosure: This post contains affiliate links.